010101aa/ttt/README.md

-A Tic Tac Toe Game with support for local multiplayer
+A Tic Tac Toe Game with support for local multiplayer (No singleplayer supported yet)